BenslimaneChama/HackBio-Internship/Stage 1/Readme.md

 ## 2nd Function : Simulationg Bacterial Growth
-This project simulate bacterial gorwth y generating curves representing different phases in the developement of a bacterial population.
-Which allow us to visulise those curves in a logarithmic scale, also it allow us to to animate this evolution over time.
-This pro
+this project allow us to creat curves that represent the various stages of a bacterial population's development, it simulates bacterial growth.
+This enables us to animate this evolution over time and visualize those curves on a logarithmic scale.
+This project is very useful for modeling or conducting research on bacterial proliferation.
 ### Functionnalities
 - Generating multiple growth curves
 - Visualization of data in logarithmic scale